MattJBorowski1991/TensorCorePTX/README.md

 # TensorCorePTX — PTX Tensor Core GEMM Exploration

 This repository collects findings, experiments, and design notes for implementing high-performance PTX GEMM kernels using `cp.async`, `ldmatrix` and `mma.sync` on Nvidia L4 (Ada/SM89).
+The techniques presented are **applicable to any GPU with Tensor Cores** (e.g., H100, A100, RTX 40-series) and provide **significant performance improvements with minimal effort**, especially for quantized workloads:

+- **int8 kernels**: **34.4× speedup** over fp16 (N=8192)
+- **int4 kernels**: **98.7× speedup** over fp16 (N=8192)

+These speedups enable deployment of large open-source LLMs (e.g., weights-quantized Llama, Mistral, Qwen) on single GPUs with excellent inference performance.
 The focus is a PTX-first path across three precisions (`fp16`, `int8`, `int4`): for each precision we run a multi-variant deep dive over key PTX instruction choices and compare against a double-buffered WMMA-API kernel used as the baseline.

 ## Table of Contents
 - [Summary](#summary)